GoogleCloudPlatform/community/SSH-via-IAP.md

 you can create a restricted firewall rule restricting access  from GCP Identity Aware Proxy IP address range.

 What is the Identity Aware Proxy IP address range?

-If you create an instance and connect to it using the SSH Button in GCP Console
+When you create an GCP instance and connect to it using the SSH Button in GCP Console

 ![Demo Animation](ssh-to-vm.png?raw=true)